phroix/DistributedSystems/README.md

 Start Backend with Spring Boot Dashboard "Distributed Systems" or with mvn spring-boot:run command

 ##Docker
-Start the container with docker-compose up
+Start the container with docker compose up